Inzhenerka/docs.getdbt.tech/website/docs/guides/mf-time-spine.md

     )
 }}

-with hours as (
+with years as (

     {{
         dbt.date_spine(
-            'hour',
+            'year',
             "to_date('01/01/2000','mm/dd/yyyy')",
             "to_date('01/01/2025','mm/dd/yyyy')"
         )